TrySound/meta-templater/README.md

 }
 ```

-If `handler` will return `false` then construction will not be replaced
+If `handler` will return `false` then function will not be replaced

 ####removeHandler(name);